dsu-arl/pace-python-dojo/objects/objectcreation/DESCRIPTION.md

 Create a Car class.

-Give it a fuel attribute greater than 50.
+Give it a fuel attribute of 50.

 Add a go method that subtracts 1 from the fuel attribute each time it's called.